Kikonejacob/precss/README.md

 <img align="right" width="150" height="150" src="https://i.imgur.com/zxxN3OX.png" alt="">

 [PreCSS] is a tool that allows you to use Sass-like markup in your CSS files.
+[This fork replace the postcss-partial-import with postcss-import ]

 Enjoy a familiar syntax with variables, mixins, conditionals, and other goodies.